 Being in an office gives your employees a ton of perks and benefits.
 Offices usually have work computers, snacks to eat during lunch, and space for meetings.
 You don’t get any of that when you work from home.
 You want to make sure that your employees have access to work laptops and any files they’d be able to access at work when they are home.

 Another thing remote employees need to consider is space.
-How can you help them by giving them space to work on their job?
+How can you help them by giving them space to work on their job as we shift to remote work?
 You may want to provide a desk if they don’t already have one.
 Otherwise, your employees might resort to working from bed or their couch, which doesn’t help them sleep or turn off their work brains after they’ve put their hours in.

 4) Keep Tabs On How Everyone Feels During The Remote Work Experience